Kvitekvist/FUS/README.md

   - [Removing the Modlist](#removing-the-modlist)
   - [Changelog](#changelog)

-## FUS
+## FUS - Fundamentals, Updates, and Stuff

-FUS is a modlist for Skyrim VR that offers 3 profiles.
+FUS is a fundamental modlist for Skyrim VR that offers 3 profiles.\
-Basic: Including the barebones for a good VR experience Basic + Visuals: Also includes some visual improvements Basic + Visuals + Gameplay: Also includes several mods that alter gameplay, both VR spesific and general ones.
+Basic: Including the barebones for a good VR experience.\
+Basic + Visuals: Also includes some visual improvements.\
+Basic + Visuals + Gameplay: Also includes several mods that alter gameplay, both VR spesific and general ones.

+This modlist is meant to be used by people who either want to start their own totally personal modlist but dont want to bother with the basic stuff (in that case use the basic profile), or by people who want to have an as fast as possible update to get Skyrim VR running with a generally vanilla-lore-friendly overhaul (in that case use the visuals, or the gameplay in addition if you like fun).

+The entire modlist can be found at the bottom of this page.

 ## Installation

+This may look like a good amount of work but the process is fast and you just need to follow the steps :)\
+Do not despair!
+Don't run away!
+If you feel like anything is unclear please drop a message to u/Cangar on reddit.
+I will do my best to clear things up and add the clarification for the next user.

-### Pre-Installation
+### First time installation

 These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to [Updating](#updating).
+If you update the Modlist, jump straight to [Updating](#updating)!

 #### Installing Microsoft Visual C++ Redistributable Package